 Trend #6.
 Events as a Core Marketing Tactic

-The trend of using events as a core marketing tactic continues to gain momentum, with in-person events projected to be the top B2B marketing channel in 2024, according to Statista.
+The trend of using events as a core marketing tactic continues to gain momentum, with in-person events among the top B2B marketing channels.
 Various types of events serve as effective platforms for brand promotion, including trade shows, conferences, product launches, workshops, and experiential activations.
 These events offer opportunities for businesses to showcase their products or services, engage directly with their target audience, and build brand awareness in a dynamic and immersive environment.

 How to make the most of this trend: